Skip navigation

 The Academic Career Planner is a tool to help you visualize what classes you will take over time in order to complete your degree.
 If you have already started one, this is a good time to review the next two semesters to see if you want or need to make any changes to your plans.

-1. Download the pdf that's right for you — associate or bachelor's degree — and save it somewhere you'll be able to find again.
+1. Download the pdf that is right for you — associate or bachelor's degree — and save it somewhere you'll be able to find again.
 You can download and save the planner as a clickable and fillable pdf file, or print and fill it in with pen or pencil.
 (Free printing is available in the library and G600, LG 18, and V217 computer labs.)

 2. Find your degree requirements on the college website.
 You can use the Sample Course of Study tab on the degree page to see the sequence of courses your department recommends.
 This is a great starting point for your personal plan, but you will probably need to make adjustments depending on what transfer, AP, or other credits you already had and the courses you're in this semester.
 Make sure to click on the classes to read the descriptions, prerequisites (courses you're required to pass first), and corequisites (courses you're required to take at the same time).